So you're 13 weeks pregnant but what should you expect? Read week 13 of our week by week pregnancy guide to find out everything you need to know...

 13 weeks pregnant: Symptoms

 This is the period when that bloom of pregnancy becomes a reality.
 It’s the phase in which you don’t just feel pregnant, you begin to look it as well.
 Last week your uterus moved up out of your pelvis and could be felt above your pelvic bone.
-This means you may now notice a little baby bump starting to form.
+This means you may now notice a little baby bump starting to form and you should expect it to grow rapidly over the next few weeks.

 Suffering from heartburn?
 Try eating ripe papaya – it’s said to work wonders.